PD5DJ/xlxd_setup/README.md

-# XLXD Server Setup XLX123
+# XLXD Server Setup

+## Check for availability of a free XLX server number: https://www.pistar.uk/downloads/XLXHosts.txt

+## For now we use XLX123 as an example

 ## Credentials